Housing at the Massachusetts Institute of Technology: Dormitory cultures

 Over the years, MIT undergrad dormitories have developed a diverse range of cultures and traditions.
-With occasional local exceptions, the West Campus dorms (Maseeh, McCormick, Baker, Burton-Conner, MacGregor, New, Next, Simmons) have tended to be more mainstream in their outlook, while the East Side dorms (East Campus, Senior House, Random, Bexley) have been the home of many different subcultures, such as LGBTQ, Goth, counterculture, and anarchist.
+With occasional local exceptions, the West Campus dormitories (Maseeh, McCormick, Baker, Burton-Conner, MacGregor, New House, Next House, Simmons, New Vassar) have tended to be more mainstream in their outlook, while the East Side dormitories (East Campus, Senior House, Random, Bexley) have been the home of many different subcultures, such as LGBTQ, Goth, counterculture, and anarchist.
 Since 2002, MIT has required all first-year undergrads to reside in dormitories, partly to control irresponsible abuse of alcohol in some fraternities, which had resulted in the death of a freshman.
+Since then, the total undergraduate enrollment at MIT has been partially constrained by the number of dormitory spaces available.

+There are also specialized subgroups of students within some of the larger dormitories, usually based on shared interests, language, or culture.
+Examples include French House, German House, La Casa, Chocolate City, Juniper, and iHouse.

+Upon arrival, first-year students are temporarily assigned to on-campus dormitory housing, based on a preliminary application and a lottery.
+They occupy this room as a homebase while they participate in Orientation and Residence Exploration (REX, also informally called "Dorm Rush") week, when the upper-class residents of various dormitories offer special events to highlight their individual cultures and amenities.
+Students who wish to switch residences apply for the First Year Residence Exchange (FYRE) program, subject to availability of spaces.
+If they cannot move immediately, they can apply to move at the start of the next semester.

+In years when there is a shortage of undergrad housing (historically caused by scheduled major renovations, unexpected building system failures, or unanticipated peaks in admissions yield rates), a "temporary overflow housing" program is declared.
+Extra spaces are found by measures such as placing more students in rooms, using suite lounge spaces, renting hotel rooms, and other temporary expedients.

-A new, 450-bed undergrad dormitory at 189 Vassar Street (Building W46) was completed in the fall of 2020, and opened for students in the spring semester of 2021.
-Burton-Conner is scheduled to close for two years (June 2020 to August 2022) for a complete renovation.
-East Campus is scheduled to be closed for renovation starting in June 2023.
+"New Vassar", a 450-bed undergrad dormitory at 189 Vassar Street (Building W46), was completed in the fall of 2020 and opened for students in the spring semester of 2021.